 Cappie looked down at Casey.
 "I do," he sighed.
 "I can't be unhappy anymore."

-"Cappie, please," Casey cried.
+"Cappie, please," Casey barely said above a whisper as the tears she was trying to hold back forced through.
 "I don't want us to be over."

 "It's too late," Cappie said.
 "You know what I want.
 I want to stay here at CRU.
 You want to go back to DC.
 We both know that a long distance relationship will never work.
 You said so yourself, remember?"